CtrlK

 Progressive Disclosure

-The content is well-structured with clear sections and tables, but it's quite long (~250 lines of code) with no bundle files to offload detailed implementations.
-The event handler implementations (Step 3) could be split into a separate reference file.
-The 'Next Steps' reference to 'instantly-performance-tuning' is good but the main content is monolithic.
+The content is well-structured with clear sections, but it's quite long (~250 lines of code) and monolithic.
+The detailed handler implementations could be split into a separate reference file.
+There are no bundle files to offload content to, and the references at the bottom are external links rather than structured internal navigation.
+The 'Next Steps' reference to 'instantly-performance-tuning' is good but the main content could benefit from splitting.

 2 / 3